 Cash bonuses and restricted stock awards are subject to the attainment of short-term performance goals.
-The following table illustrates the percentages of each NEO's total compensation subject to performance goals for the 2013 fiscal year; the percentages assume that target performance was achieved.
+The following table illustrates the percentages of each NEO's total compensation subject to performance goals for the 2014 fiscal year; the percentages assume that target performance was achieved.

-Named Executive Officer Performance Pay as Percentage of 2013 Fiscal Year Total Compensation
+Named Executive Officer Performance Pay as Percentage of 2014 Fiscal Year Total Compensation

-E. Robinson McGraw 61.16%
+E. Robinson McGraw 48.20%

-Kevin D. Chapman 46.20%
+Kevin D. Chapman 56.56%

-R. Rick Hart 32.59%
+R. Rick Hart 46.08%

-C. Mitchell Waycaster 47.58%
+C. Mitchell Waycaster 52.42%

-Michael D. Ross 44.45%
+Michael D. Ross 54.16%

 The committee concluded that these levels of performance-based compensation are appropriate to align the interests of our NEOs with the Company's objectives, but are unlikely to motivate an NEO to take risks that might expose us to adverse consequences.
-The committee considers options as a form of longer-term performance based compensation.
-However, since the vesting of options is based on service and not subject to the attainment of short-term performance goals, options are not included in the above percentages.